-There are lots of themes that often run within a time period, for example the Olympic Games were very important to the Ancient Greeks.
+There are lots of themes that often run within a time period, for example culture and beliefs were very important to the Ancient Greeks.

 Choose a theme and explore this in more detail with the children, discussing how this has changed over time.